fiskaltrust/middleware-launcher/README.md

 **A:** The Launcher could probably not bind to the configured `launcherPort`.
 Try setting another port in the configuration.
 This is a [known issue](https://github.com/fiskaltrust/middleware-launcher/issues/98) that will be fixed in a future version.

+## Known Issues

+* For multiple launcher installations on the same maching the `launcherPort` configuration parameter needs to be set to a different port for each running launcher. ([#98](https://github.com/fiskaltrust/middleware-launcher/issues/98))

 ## Contributing
 We welcome all kinds of contributions and feedback, e.g. via issues or pull requests, and want to thank every future contributors in advance!